-Based on the above, the NRC staff concurs with the licensee's calculation that show the dc 'A' equipment room will remain within the maximum temperature limit of 176°F and 122°F for the HCVS batteries and battery charger, respectively.
-Furthermore, based on temperatures remaining below 120°F (the temperature limit for electronic equipment to be able to survive indefinitely, identified in NUMARC-87-00, "Guidelines and Technical Bases for NUMARC Initiatives Addressing Station Blackout at Light Water Reactors," Revision 1, as endorsed by NRC R.G 1.155), the NRC staff believes that other electrical equipment located at the ROS should not be adversely impacted by the loss of ventilation as a result of an ELAP event with the HCVS in operation.
-Therefore, the NRC staff concurs that the HCVS equipment located in the dc 'A' equipment room and at the ROS in the administration building should not be adversely impacted by the loss of ventilation as a result of an ELAP event.
+Based on the above, the NRC staff concurs with the licensee's calculations that show the 3A/3C battery room and the E33 switchgear room will remain within the maximum temperature limit of 122°F for the HCVS batteries and battery charger.
+Furthermore, based on temperatures remaining below 120°F (the temperature limit for electronic equipment to be able to survive indefinitely, identified in NUMARC-87-00, "Guidelines and Technical Bases for NUMARC Initiatives Addressing Station Blackout at Light Water Reactors," Revision 1, as endorsed by NRC R.G.
+1.155), the other electrical equipment located at the ROS should not be adversely impacted by the loss of ventilation as a result of an ELAP event with the HCVS in operation.
+Therefore, the NRC staff concurs that the HCVS equipment located in the 3A/3C battery room, the E33 switchgear room, and at the ROS should not be adversely impacted by the loss of ventilation as a result of an ELAP event.